gofynd/fdk-client-golang/documentation/APPLICATION.md

-Get list of supported languages under application.
+Use this API to get a list of languages supported in the application.

 *Success Response:*

-Success response
+Success.
+Check the example shown below or refer `LanguageResponse` for more details.

 Schema: `LanguageResponse`